Discover more from Healthy Rich

 7. Name what matters to you

-Spend as much as you want on whatever you want — but check in with yourself occasionally to see how that spending impacts your life.
+Spend as much as you want on whatever you want — and check in with yourself occasionally to see how that spending impacts your life.
 If it’s not making you feel good, make a change.

 A simple step toward conscious spending is to make a list of what matters to you.
 Write down your highest values, interests and goals.
 And, by the way, be honest with yourself.
 List values that truly matter to you, and leave off anything that comes to mind just because someone else expects it of you.